 Recovery strategies – fads or functional?

-Ice baths, foam rolling, sports drinks and meditation are some of the more common strategies that athletes use as recovery, but are they backed up by science?
+Ice baths, foam rolling, sports drinks and meditation are some of the more common strategies that athletes use for recovery, but are they backed up by science?
 Can bathing in red wine after a workout aid recovery?
 Is drinking beer after exercise really that bad?
 Strap yourself in for a discussion about why recovery is important, and what you can do to recover effectively.

 Recovery is defined as the return to a normal state of health, mind, or strength.
 It can come in many forms including; active and passive, hydration, nutrition or rest.
 Recovery is a crucial component of performance, injury prevention and general health.
 Scrolling through social media you might spot your favourite athletes in a cryotherapy chamber, preaching about their favourite sports drink or wearing giant inflatable boots (otherwise known as pneumatic compression boots).
 When former NBA star Amar’e Stoudemire famously bathed in red wine as he felt it boosted his recovery (‘vinotherapy’), the internet erupted with people searching for places where this recovery option was offered.
 While you may have guessed there is minimal evidence that vinotherapy can aid with recovery, it does pose the question of whether recovery strategies we see famous athletes performing are as physiologically beneficial as what we once thought.